runar-rkmedia/git-reflections/lesson_2_reflections.md

 #### What is the result of merging two branches together?
 Why do we represent it in the diagram the way we do?

-We combine the code from the two branches.
-Git tries its best to the this automaticly, by looking at the changes in the files, and their mutual ancestor.
-But sometimes merge conflicts happen.
-Git warns about this, and one can use `git mergetool` to help with this.
+We combine the code from the two branches. **Git** tries its best to the this automaticly, by looking at the changes in the files, and their mutual ancestor.
+But sometimes merge conflicts happen. **Git** warns about this, and one can use `git mergetool` to help with this.

+#### What are the pros and cons of **Git**’s automatic merging vs. always doing merges manually?

+Pro: Combining merges manually would be a pain.
+Via a simple command, **git** can do this for us.

+Con: Sometimes conflicts arises, and we need to go through them. **Git** however marks these conflicts for us, so it is much easier to deal with.